AgentPayy/AgentPayy/LAUNCH.md

 ```

 ```
-3/8 AgentPayKit solves this with:
+3/8 AgentPay solves this with:

 ⚡ Sub-cent payments ($0.001-$0.01 per call)
 🤖 One-line integration